Tips and tricks during spring cleanup season

 Street sweeper cleaning a street in spring

-With more than 300 pieces of equipment involved, there is a good change you might encounter crews working.
+With more than 300 pieces of equipment involved, there is a good chance you might encounter crews working.

 Keep your distance

-With more than 300 pieces of equipment involved, there is a good change you might encounter crews working.
-Make sure to slow down and keep back at least three car lengths (roughly 15 metres).
+More than 300 pieces of equipment are on the job throughout the city.
+If you see them out and about, make sure to slow down and keep back at least three car lengths (roughly 15 metres).

 Crews often make several passes over the same area and may stop suddenly or reverse.
 Vehicles travelling too close could be damaged.